mrazomej/phd/docs/src/chapter_02/section_05_results.md

 the theoretical predictions and experimental measurements across all eighteen strains.

-There are many different combinations of parameter values that can result in the same free energy as defined in Eq. $\ref{eq:free_energy_MWC_parameters}$.
-For example, suppose a system originally has a fold-change of 0.2 at a specific inducer concentration, and then operator mutations increase the $\Delta\varepsilon_{RA}$ binding energy [@Garcia2012].
-While this serves to initially increase both the free energy and the fold-change, a subsequent increase in the repressor copy number could bring the cell back to the original fold-change level.
+Many different combinations of parameter values can result in the same free energy as defined in Eq. $\ref{eq:free_energy_MWC_parameters}$.
+For example, suppose a system initially has a fold-change of 0.2 at a specific inducer concentration, and then operator mutations increase the $\Delta\varepsilon_{RA}$ binding energy [@Garcia2012].
+While this initially increases both the free energy and the fold-change, a subsequent increase in the repressor copy number could bring the cell back to the original fold-change level.
 Such trade-offs hint that there need not be a single set of parameters that evoke a specific cellular response, but rather that the cell explores a large but degenerate space of parameters with multiple, equally valid paths.

-![**Fold-change data from a broad collection of different strains collapse onto a single master curve.** (A) Any combination of parameters can be mapped to a single physiological response (i.e. fold-change) via the free energy, which encompasses the parametric details of the model.
+![**Fold-change data from a broad collection of different strains collapse onto a single master curve.** (A) Any combination of parameters can be mapped to a single physiological response (i.e., fold-change) via the free energy, which encompasses the parametric details of the model.
 (B) Experimental data from collapse onto a single master curve as a function of the free energy Eq.
 $\ref{eq:free_energy_MWC_parameters}$.
 The free energy for each strain was